 Lifestyle in Mozambique

-+ PRO: Wonderful people and culture
++ PRO: Welcoming people and culture

 Mozambicans are friendly, welcoming and generous, and once expats have come to terms with the language and customs, they’ll find the locals quickly becoming their friends.
 Mozambican culture is hospitable and tolerant, and their lifestyle is generally easygoing.
 Mozambican food is a wonderful blend of African, Portuguese and Arabic influences.